Sweelol/doc/SweeLOL Community Guidelines.md

 ## 🌺 Curb hate

-We want SweeLOL to be a welcoming and friendly place for everyone to surf with peace of mind.
+We want Okuna to be a welcoming and friendly place for everyone to surf with peace of mind.

 Speech containing demeaning, denigrating, humiliating or brutalising comments whether personal or in general have no place on SweeLOL.